 How it Works

 In physical retail locations, business owners can harness the power of traditional security technologies to enhance the safety of employees and patrons alike.
-As many stores already employ video surveillance systems and access control, the inclusion of two-way audio devices like Louroe Electronics AOP-540, AOP-550, or TLO-A, and AI software are a simple way to upgrade an existing solution to meet a new challenge.
+As many stores already employ video surveillance systems and access control, the inclusion of two-way audio devices like Louroe Electronics VeriFact-540, VeriFact-550, or the all-new IP Network DigiFact 825, and DigiFact 830, and AI software are a simple way to upgrade an existing solution to meet a new challenge.